YanCotta/SDS-CP032-mlpaygrade/submissions/team-members/hien-nguyen/REPORT-ADV.md

 **What tuning strategy did you follow (manual, scheduler-based, Optuna, etc.) and how did it help refine your model?**
 🎯 *Purpose: Evaluates ability to apply efficient search strategies for optimization.*

 For symbolic regression, I adopted an automated hyperparameter search strategy using Optuna.
 Unlike manual tuning, which is slow and labor-intensive, Optuna streamlines the process—making model refinement much easier and more efficient.
 With Optuna, I defined a search space for key symbolic regression parameters (such as population size, number of iterations, and complexity penalties), and the framework handled the optimization process automatically.
 It ran multiple trials in parallel, evaluated performance on the validation set for each configuration, and quickly homed in on the best combination of hyperparameters that balanced accuracy and equation interpretability.
-This approach enabled me to focus on results rather than repetitive code changes, and provided a much broader, and more reliable exploration of possible models than manual adjustment.
+The approach enabled me to focus on results rather than repetitive code changes, and provided a much broader, and more reliable exploration of possible models than manual adjustment.
 Optuna made it effortless to refine the symbolic regression model, saving both time and computational resources while systematically improving performance.

 ---